 Astronomers explore the origin and nature of the universe, its galaxies, stars, planets, and other matter that it contains.
-Astronomy is all around us—just look up!
+Astronomy is all around us—look up!

 Get additional information, including course listings and class descriptions.